Gap Year: How to Plan A Rewarding Experience!

 Why Take a Gap Year?

 “When planned with intention, and with clear personal goals in mind, a gap year can result in extraordinarily profound growth and self-awareness,” said Sandy Storer, of A Gap Away, a consulting gap year company in Sudbury, MA.
-“That growth might be evident as greater self-confidence and independence, a clarity of academic focus, or perhaps mastery of a new skill or foreign language.
+“That growth might be evident as greater self-confidence and independence, clarity of academic focus, or perhaps mastery of a new skill or foreign language.
 However it manifests, the gains are likely to be lasting, transformative, and impactful in college and beyond.”

 Is There a Negative Stigma with Taking a Gap Year?

-One of the biggest concerns people have in regards to gap year is the fear that it signifies that the participants are somehow less motivated or less mature than their college-bound peers.
+One of the biggest concerns people have in regard to gap year is the fear that it signifies that the participants are somehow less motivated or less mature than their college-bound peers.
 However, this is definitely not the case.
 Students take a gap year for a variety of reasons, and some colleges encourage students to pursue their interests in this way, including Princeton, which funds gap year experiences for some members of its incoming class.

 This reception to gap year participation has a direct connection with the positive attributes students get from these programs.
 The maturity and focus that often come with taking a year off to travel, work, or do volunteer work benefit the colleges as well as the individuals.
-In fact, according to Time.com, Robert Clagett, former dean of admissions at Middlebury College found “that a single gap semester was the strongest predictor of academic success at his school.”
+In fact, according to a former dean of admissions at Middlebury College found “that a single gap semester was the strongest predictor of academic success at his school.”
 In keeping with this idea, the college’s admissions site includes a gap year message for students.

 What Are My Options If I Take a Gap Year?